How to Buy a Domain Name: A Simple Guide to Get You Started

 Check out this video on how to register a domain name:

 How to Buy a Domain Name

 Before we go any further, it’s worth noting that it’s only possible to register an existing domain name with a valid domain extension that other people or businesses don’t already own.

-We’re going to dive deeper into the steps to register a domain name – from finding a trusted registrar through which to buy a website’s address to finally getting into the registration process.
+We’re going to dive deeper into the steps to register a domain name – from where to get a domain name to finally getting into the website registration process.

-Here are the five steps to buy a domain:
+Here are the five steps to buy domain names:

 1. Find a Credible Domain Registrar

 A domain registrar is a company that is responsible for registering and managing domain names.
-It’s accredited by the Internet Corporation for Assigned Names and Numbers (ICANN), a non-profit organization that controls the rules and regulations of domain name registration.
+It’s accredited by the Internet Corporation for Assigned Names and Numbers (ICANN), a non-profit organization that controls the rules and regulations of website domain name registration.

 Choosing a reliable domain registrar is crucial because it can impact a project or business for years.
 Pick the wrong one and you might end up paying hidden fees or even get scammed.
 For example, there have been cases where a domain registrar pressures users into purchasing domain names similar to the ones they hold under false pretenses.

 It can be challenging to pick from hundreds of domain registrars out there as they all offer similar services.
 Therefore, consider the following when choosing a registrar:

 - Pricing.
-Before making a purchase, make sure to read the registrar’s terms of service and check for any hidden domain costs.
+Before making a website domain purchase, make sure to read the registrar’s terms of service and check for any hidden domain costs.
 Also, avoid registrars that offer low upfront fees for the first registration year but charge significantly higher renewal rates.